deqangss/pad4amd/README.md

 # Principled Adversarial Malware Detection
-This code repository is for the paper, entitled **Towards Principled Adversarial Malware Detection** by Deqiang Li, Shicheng Cui, Yun Li, Jia Xu, Xiao Fu, Shouhuai Xu (in submission). <!-- Please check out the arxiv version [here](https://ieeexplore.ieee.org/document/9121297).-->
+This code repository is for the paper, entitled **PAD:Towards Principled Adversarial Malware Detection** by Deqiang Li, Shicheng Cui, Yun Li, Jia Xu, Xiao Fu, Shouhuai Xu (in submission).
+Please check out the arxiv version [here](https://arxiv.org/abs/2302.11328).

 ## Overview
 Our research motivation is to propose an adversarial training method for malware detection with provable and effective robustness.